Flagship Housing Group Limited (trading as “Flagship Group”) is committed to the responsible handling and protection of personal information.

-The General Data Protection Regulation (GDPR) defines personal data as any information related to a person that can be used to directly or indirectly identify them.
-This includes physical attributes, location data, online identifiers (including IP addresses), identification numbers, health information and economic, cultural or social identify of a person.
+The Data Protection Act 2018; UK GDPR defines personal data as any information related to a person that can be used to identify them directly or indirectly.
+This includes physical attributes, location data, online identifiers (including IP addresses), identification numbers, health information and economic, cultural, or social identify of a person.

 We process (collect, use, store, share) personal information where necessary to provide our services and for our operational and business purposes as described in this Privacy Notice.

 We want to be clear about our privacy practices so that you can make informed choices about the use of your information, and we encourage you to contact us at any time with questions or concerns.